Ninad007/portfolio/README.md

 **Mall Customers Segmentation Data**

--The data involves the categorization of mall visitors into distinct groups based on various customer segments.
+- The data involves the categorization of mall visitors into distinct groups based on various customer segments.

 **Global Data Visualization**